CLSherrod/clsherrod.github.io/now.md

 I updated my team workflow article for 2024 [Creators Recommend Apps & Workflow](https://christophersherrod.com/workflow/) with more usage of AI in Descript for title and summaries for shows and ChatGPT for creating email subject lines and editing.

 ## Currently Writing
-### Writing A Book About My Childhood In Alaska
-I’m currently going thru my photo slides collection and scanning in photos for a future book about my childhood in Alaska with float planes and wolf dogs.
+- **Wilderness Tales: A Childhood in Alaska** - I’m currently going thru my photo slides collection and scanning in photos for a future book about my childhood in Alaska with float planes and wolf dogs.
 It’s a lot of fun seeing memories from the 70s.
 What an adventure I had living on a float plane lake and seeing parts of Alaska not seen by many.

 ### Writing A Poem Collection
 I recently started writing poems for my love, family and friends for fun.
 Some have encouraged me to put them together into a collection.
 So, I’m focusing on writing about the big moments in life and getting feedback from family and friends.